Cage (organisation): Muhammad Rabbani conviction

-Zakat

-In 2014, Cage held an online discussion about Zakat (the Muslim religious obligation for charitable giving) and the Muslim obligation to prisoners.
-It appealed to Muslims to make donations to help free those unjustly imprisoned in Guantánamo and elsewhere.

 Libel case against The Times

 In December 2020, Cage and Moazzam Begg received damages of £30,000 plus costs in a libel case they had brought against The Times newspaper.
 In June 2020, a report in The Times had suggested that Cage and Begg were supporting a man who had been arrested in relation to a knife attack in Reading in which three men were murdered.
 The Times report also suggested that Cage and Begg were excusing the actions of the accused man by mentioning mistakes made by the police and others.
 In addition to paying damages, The Times printed an apology.
-Cage stated that the damages amount would be used to "expose state-sponsored Islamophobia and those complicit with it in the press. ...
-The Murdoch press empire has actively supported xenophobic elements and undermined principles of open society and accountability. ...
+Cage stated that the damages amount would be used to "expose state-sponsored Islamophobia and those complicit with it in the press...
+The Murdoch press empire has actively supported xenophobic elements and undermined principles of open society and accountability...
 We will continue to shine a light on war criminals and torture apologists and press barons who fan the flames of hate".